andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 ```

 Now whenever a `person` is passed around, it will always have the field `last`
-set and the value will **always** be the string 'Doe; in other words when
+set and the value will **always** be the string 'Doe'; in other words when
-assigning values to a `type`, those values are immutable.
+assigning values to a `type`, those values are _immutable_.

-On the other hand if you just want to a type to use a shape, ie: the
+On the other hand if you just want a type to use a shape, ie: the
 actual _type_ of the fields doesn't matter, then you can use the `anything` type:

 ```
 person = type {
-  first: anything,
+  first:anything,
-  last: anything
+  last:anything
 }
 ```